smittytone/HighlighterSwift/README.md

 **HighlighterSwift**:

-* Uses the most recent relese of *Highlight.js*, 11.11.1.
+* Uses the most recent release of *Highlight.js*, 11.11.1.
 * Provides support for alpha values in CSS colours, eg. `#808080AA`.
 It also parses *Highlight.js* themes for separate declarations of the same style.
 * Has been designed from the ground up as a Swift Package.
 Support for legacy package managers is not included.
 * Is more deeply commented and the code is presented in a more consistent style than its predecessor.